IgnisDa/dokku-surrealdb/README.md

-surrealdb:connect <service>                        # connect to the service via the surrealdb connection tool surrealdb:create <service> [--create-flags...]     # create a surrealdb service surrealdb:destroy <service> [-f|--force]           # delete the surrealdb service/data/container if there are no links left surrealdb:enter <service>                          # enter or run a command in a running surrealdb service container surrealdb:exists <service>                         # check if the surrealdb service exists surrealdb:export <service>                         # export a dump of the surrealdb service database surrealdb:expose <service> <ports...>              # expose a surrealdb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
+surrealdb:connect <service>                        # connect to the service via the surrealdb connection tool surrealdb:create <service> [--create-flags...]     # create a surrealdb service surrealdb:destroy <service> [-f|--force]           # delete the surrealdb service/data/container if there are no links left surrealdb:exists <service>                         # check if the surrealdb service exists surrealdb:export <service>                         # export a dump of the surrealdb service database surrealdb:expose <service> <ports...>              # expose a surrealdb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)